nsensfel/prolix-coding-style/README.md

 * Assume that if a restricting keyword is absent, that is because it could not be added.

-For example, in Java, every variable should be `final` unless it is modified.
+For example, in Java, every variable should be `final` unless the object it refers to (or its value, in the case of a primitive) is changed.
-Thus, upon seeing that a variable is not `final`, one should expect there is at least one possible execution that will lead to it being modified.
+Thus, upon seeing that a variable is not `final`, one should expect there is at least one possible execution that will lead to it changing which object it refers to.

 #### 2.2.
 Type Conversions
 Most languages will automatically infer necessary type conversions.
 This is sometimes useful but often dangerous.
 In order to keep most of the useful